akjags/academic-website/content/home/teaching.md

 +++

-I was a graduate student instructor for the following courses at Stanford University:
+I have served as a graduate student instructor for the following courses at Stanford University:

-- Psych 50: Intro to Cognitive Neuroscience
+- Psych 50: Intro to Cognitive Neuroscience (Undergraduate-level, head TA)
-  - Winter 2018, Winter 2019
+- Psych 202: Foundations of Cognition (Graduate-level)

-- Psych 30: Perception
+- Psych 30: Perception (Undergraduate-level)
-  - Fall 2017, Fall 2018

-- NEPR 207: Neurosciences Cognitive Core
+- NEPR 207: Cognitive Neuroscience Core (Graduate-level)
-  - Spring 2019, Spring 2020

 In addition, I teach AI to high school students, through the [Inspirit AI institute](https://www.inspiritai.com/).